Tower of Hanoi in C

 What is the Problem of the Tower of Hanoi?

-Let’s understand the Tower of Hanoi problem with a diagram:
+Let’s understand this problem with a diagram:

 Here in the above image, we have three towers.
 One of them is loaded with an n number of discs of different sizes, in descending order (largest-diameter disc at the bottom and smallest-diameter disc at the top).
-The motive of this problem is to move all the discs from the origin tower to the destination tower by using a third tower, without changing the order of the discs.
+The motive of this problem is to move all the discs from the “origin” tower to the “destination” tower by using a third tower, without changing the order of the discs.
 Only one disc can be moved at a time, as per the rules

 The above image is wrong, even though all the discs are moved to the destination tower, because the sequence of the discs is wrong.

-Why is the Tower of Hanoi important in computer science and recursion?
+Why is the Tower of Hanoi Important in Computer Science and Recursion?

-The Tower of Hanoi plays an important role in the field of computer science as it is a clear and elegant example of recursion, which is a powerful problem-solving technique where a function calls itself on the smaller instances of the same problem.
+This classical mathematical puzzle plays an important role in the field of computer science as it is a clear and elegant example of recursion, which is a powerful problem-solving technique where a function calls itself on the smaller instances of the same problem.
 It is a good illustration of the “divide and conquer algorithm,” in which complex problems are broken down into smaller subproblems.

 Reasons Why the Tower of Hanoi is Important

-- Divide and Conquer – It demonstrates the divide and conquer algorithm by dividing the problem of moving n number of discs into smaller problems of moving n-1 discs.
+• Divide and Conquer – It demonstrates the divide and conquer algorithm by dividing the problem of moving “n” number of discs into smaller problems of moving “n-1” discs.
 This approach is more efficient than solving the entire problem at once for a large number of discs.

 Historical Background and the Tower of Hanoi

-The Tower of Hanoi was invented by French mathematician Édouard Lucas in the year 1883.
+This problem was invented by French mathematician Édouard Lucas in the year 1883.
 According to legend, in a Hindu temple in Kashi Vishwanath, India, priests were asked to move 64 golden discs between three poles, following specific rules.
 Although the priests suggested that it was of ancient origin, the puzzle itself is relatively modern and was invented by Lucas.
 Lucas may have drawn inspiration from a similar game that he came across in Vietnam, a French colony at that time, and renamed it the Tower of Hanoi.
 It involves moving n number of discs of different sizes from one pole to the other with a rule that the largest disc will come at the bottom and the smallest will come at the top.
 In computer science, it is used to illustrate recursion and data structures.

 The Tower of Hanoi can be solved mainly by using recursion.
 Its main objective is to move all the discs from the initial tower to the destination tower without changing the order of the discs; that is, the largest diameter disc will be at the bottom, and the smallest diameter disc will come at the top.
 A larger disc cannot be placed on top of a smaller one.
 It obeys the rule that only one disc can be moved at a time.